 The Bundesnetzagentur is present on various platforms and channels to raise awareness for electricity grid expansion.
-Have you seen our presentations on Slideshare, watched our videos on YouTube or read our tweets at Twitter or visited us on Facebook?
+Have you watched our videos on YouTube, read our tweets at Twitter or visited us on Facebook?

 Our Social Media Presence

 You can read up on up-to-date information in the form of 140-character tweets on the Bundesnetzagentur's official Twitter stream on electricity grid expansion.
 Follow us on Twitter and stay informed of current developments.

 Informative videos on grid expansion (partly with English subtitles), recordings from events and more can be found on our YouTube channel.
 Take a look at our playlist that features many other interesting videos!

 We are looking forward to candid and objektive discussions with users.
 To pave the way for a positive culture of communication, please respect the following aspects of the code of conduct that applies to YouTube comments and Twitter exchanges:

 - Please address others as you want others to address you.

 - Please respect the opinion of others.